barbazul/1kfa/mod_guide_gm.md

 > mean that their use of the Air Sculpting Staff is just wasted?
 I want to
 > connect their cool set-up with a rewarding outcome.

-This might cause some pause or confusion, because Deckahedron World tells GMs they can't just hand out advantages based on fiat or "the rule of cool".
+This might cause some pause or confusion, because 1kFA tells GMs they can't just hand out advantages based on fiat or "the rule of cool".
 But there are a few options here for a GM.